oe7drt/oe7drt-hugo/content/post/2020-05-17-change-the-bands-in-your-anytone-codeplug/index.md

 +++
-title = "Change The Bands In Your Anytone Codeplug" summary = "If you can't change the band edges on your Anytone radio change the band setting in the codeplug so it matches." date = 2020-05-17T11:38:31+02:00 tags = ["ham radio","macos","anytone","dmr"]
+title = 'Change The Bands In Your Anytone Codeplug' summary = '''If you can't change the band edges on your Anytone radio change
+	the band setting in the codeplug so it matches.''' date = 2020-05-17T11:38:31+02:00 tags = ["ham radio","macos","anytone","dmr"]